dotnize/nize.foo/src/content/blog/2024/tanstack-start-websockets.md

 });
 ```

 Our server is now ready to handle websocket connections at `/_ws`.
-Let's test it out by connecting from our client.
+We can test it out by connecting from our client.

 ## Example client